What we do

 Weekly modules include understanding different types of violence and abuse, developing support networks and knowing where to seek help, developing empathy for others, seeking consent from others, and other issues.
 Throughout the sessions, sporting metaphors (such as the concepts of boundaries, teamwork, fair play etc.) are used to explain new ideas.
 All of the topics covered in the EPF Schools Program correlate with both the Australian and Papua New Guinean Years 7-10 personal development and physical education curriculums and could be easily adapted to many different countries and cultures.

-An important addition to the model is the school ‘action groups’, whereby a select group of leaders work with their year groups to find solutions to gender inequality, bullying, violence and other issues within the school and community.
+School and University Action groups are made of a select group of leaders who work with their school or university to find solutions to gender inequality, bullying, violence and other issues within the school and community.

-They are supported by EPF staff to map those issues and work safely on solutions.
-Examples of which are addressing sexual harassment through advocacy and the writing of a school newsletter, holding of an assembly or other methods
+These peer educators are supported by EPF staff to map those issues and work safely on solutions.
+Examples of which are addressing sexual harassment through advocacy and the writing of a school newsletter, holding of an assembly or debate.

 Capacity building of schools and communities